lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneAnnotation/README.md

-# Steps to identify genes from reference genome sequence and assign SNPs to gene
+# Steps to identify genes from reference genome sequence and assign SNPs to genes

 ## Identifying genes from reference genome sequence